vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

     - if network in total is greater than 800 GB with information severity
 3. Monitor load in VM and if received more than 150mb of RAM allocated to the process (in which app resides - in short **private bytes for the IIS process w3wp.exe**), restart the VM to free the allocated memory and notify owner via email.
 If you don't have email setup, simulate by creating Azure Function (with consumption plan) and echoing the result.
-4. Enable on VM to use application insights to monitor the application and send logs to it to be able to have one place for application to monitor performance, transactions, failures, maps, etc.
+4. Enable on VM to use application insights to monitor the application and send logs to it to be able to have one place for applications to monitor performance, transactions, failures, maps, etc.

 ### App monitoring